Drugged Out Daily Grind

 when do americans get lit?

-According to one study, workers waste an average of around 34 minutes during each workday.
-And it seems at least some of these people are skipping the Slack chats and kitten videos in favor of devoting that time to using drugs: According to our survey, many workers use drugs during the workday—around 11 percent in the morning, 12 percent in the afternoon, and nearly 19 percent do it “anytime.”
+According to one study, workers waste more than two hours during each workday.
+According to our survey, many workers use drugs during the workday—around 11% in the morning, 12% in the afternoon, and nearly 19% any time.

 For many people, though, workplace drug use doesn’t actually mean getting high during the workday.
-Nearly 30 percent of people who use drugs at work actually do so on the way to work.
-Another 23 percent use their lunch breaks to get lit, around 5 percent wait until they’re on the way home.
+Nearly 30% of people who use drugs at work do so on the way to work.
+Another 23% use their lunch breaks to do it, while around 5% wait until they’re on the way home.

 Making Space for Drug Use in the Workplace